 Examples of Vertical Acquisitions

-Following are some high-profile vertical mergers in recent history:
+Following are some of the biggest vertical mergers in recent history:

 - In 1984 Mobil (now ExxonMobil), which was strong in oil refining and marketing, acquired Superior Oil, which was strong in oil and gas exploration and drilling.